 - Rub the gel over all the surfaces of your hands and fingers until your hands are dry.
 This should take around 20 seconds.

-CDC - Handwashing at Home, at Play, and Out and About (Factsheet)
+- Centers for Disease Control and Prevention (CDC) - Handwashing at Home, at Play, and Out and About (Fact Sheet) (PDF)

-University of Nebraska Lincoln-Extension - Sink Those Germs: Wash Your Hands!
-(Activity Page)
+- University of Nebraska - Sink Those Germs: Wash Your Hands!
+(Activity Sheet) (PDF)